Raphinha, Pedri, Gavi updates: Barca injury, suspension list

 Type of injury: Calf

-Christensen was not in the squad for El Clasico or the fixture with Elche due to a calf problem, and the centre-back remains a doubt for the European fixture on Wednesday night.
+Christensen has recently been sidelined due to a calf problem, which is seemingly proving difficult to overcome, and the centre-back remains a doubt for the clash against Celta.

 BARCELONA'S SUSPENSION LIST